Everton are said to be interested in FC Porto winger Yacine Brahimi, according to a report from the Daily Mirror.

 The Merseysiders shouldn’t hesitate.
 The deal comes with little or no risk for Marco Silva’s side.

-Brahimi isn’t going to command the lofty pay package as Theo Walcott nor will he cost the club a fortune like Richarlison.
+Brahimi isn’t going to command a lofty pay package like Theo Walcott nor will he cost the club a fortune like Richarlison.

-But he could offer a mixture of both with only a meagre fee.
+But he could offer a mixture of both and be available for a small fee.

 With Cenk Tosun fluffing his lines, Silva has had to occasionally deploy Richarlison through the centre.

-This is proof of the Toffees’ weakness through the middle.
+This is proof of the Toffees’ weakness in attack.

 Bernard and Walcott will provide constant threat through the flanks, but without the proper poacher in the middle, it amounts to nothing.